-9. State Implementation Plans for Air Quality
+State Implementation Plans for Air Quality

-The federal Clean Air Act defines a process for Environmental Protection Agency (EPA) development and approval of National Ambient Air Quality Standards for a variety of pollutants that can adversely affect human health (e.g., carbon monoxide, ozone, and small particulates).
+The federal Clean Air Act defines a process for Environmental Protection Agency (EPA) development and approval of National Ambient Air Quality Standards for a variety of pollutants that can adversely affect human health (for example, carbon monoxide, ozone and small particulates).
 The law requires State Implementation Plans (SIPs) be prepared to show how a nonattainment area—that is, a region that does not currently meet the air quality standards—will attain standards by implementing and enforcing emission control strategies and how attainment will be maintained.
 Appendix A lists relevant legislative and regulatory references.

 Nonattainment area SIPs are pollutant-specific plans that detail how a region will meet the specific air quality standard by specific dates.